How to Scrape Job Postings from Indeed: A Step-by-Step Guide

 In the U.S., web scraping lives in a grey area.
 It’s not downright illegal, but it can get you in some trouble.
 When you scrape Indeed, you might face legal issues if you break the site’s rules.

 Websites like Indeed use specific tools to spot scraping attempts.
-If they catch your bot sifting through their job postings, they might block your IP very quickly.
+If they catch your bot sifting through their job details, they might block your IP very quickly.
 Other times, they may quietly flag your account without any warning.
 It’s only a matter of time.

 Tools and Methods to Scrape Indeed Job Listings